 Watermeal (Wolffia spp.)

-Watermeal is a very small plant that is often confused with algae.
+Watermeal is a very small plant that is often mistaken identified as a type of algae.
 It is a light green, floating plant that has no roots and grows very rapidly.
 Like planktonic algae, watermeal will be blown across a pond and collect in corners of the pond.
 Watermeal can be easily transported from one body of water to another by ducks, geese and other waterfowl.
 Watermeal can be identified by its extremely small seed-like shape and gritty texture.

 Duckweed (Lemna spp.)